BTI-US/PhotoEditor/README.md

 That's it we are done with setting up our library

 ## Drawing

-We can customize our brush and paint with different set of property.
-To start drawing on image we need to enable the drawing mode
+We can customize our brush and paint with different sets of properties.
+To start drawing on the image we need to enable the drawing mode

 ![](https://i.imgur.com/INi5LIy.gif)